XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 Follow these instructions to migrate JavaScript / TypeScript code using the **ripple-lib** (1.x) library to use the **xrpl.js** (2.x) library for the XRP Ledger instead.

+**Tip:** You can still access [documentation for the legacy 1.x "RippleAPI"](https://github.com/XRPLF/xrpl.js/blob/1.x/docs/index.md) if necessary.

 ## High-Level Differences

 Many fields and functions have "new" names in xrpl.js v2.0; or more accurately, xrpl.js now uses the same names as the [HTTP / WebSocket APIs](rippled-api.html).
 Structures that were unique to ripple-lib such as an "orderCancellation" object are gone; in their place the library uses the XRP Ledger's native [transaction types](transaction-types.html) like "OfferCancel".
 Many API methods that return these structures in ripple-lib 1.x are gone; instead, you'll make requests and get responses in the same format as in the WebSocket API.